Fingringhoe Wick nature reserve

 About the reserve

-Fingringhoe Wick has a long history, with evidence of Roman occupation.
-For many years the area was farmed before being sold for sand and gravel extraction.
-From the early 1900’s to the end of the 1950s the site as a busy industrial area, mining the sand and gravel to be taken by river to London.
-You can still see evidence of this industrial past around the reserve.
+It has a long and fascinating history, with evidence of Roman occupation in the area.
+For many years it was farmed before later being sold for sand and gravel extraction.
+From the early 1900s to the late 1950s, the site became a busy industrial landscape, with materials transported by river to London.
+Remnants of this industrial past can still be seen around the reserve today.

-When Essex Wildlife Trust bought the site, it was a barren lunar landscape and some very dedicated people set about changing and developing it into the wonderful mosaic of different habitats we see today: grassland, gorse heathland, reedbeds, ponds, meadows, scrub.
+When Essex Wildlife Trust acquired the site, it was a barren, lunar-like landscape.
+Dedicated conservation work transformed it into the rich mosaic of habitats seen today, including grassland, gorse heathland, reedbeds, ponds, meadows and scrub.

-The nature reserve is now a SSSI (Site Special Scientific Interest), a wildlife haven of over 200 acres (80 hectares) hosting up to 200 species of birds, 27 species of dragonflies and damselflies, 24 species of butterfly, 350 species of flowering plants, as well as Adders, Badgers and many other animals.
+Now designated as a Site of Special Scientific Interest (SSSI), Fingringhoe Wick is a thriving 200-acre (80-hectare) wildlife haven supporting up to 200 species of birds, 27 species of dragonflies and damselflies, 24 species of butterflies, and over 350 species of flowering plants, alongside mammals such as adders and badgers.

-Fingringhoe Wick is one of the finest nature reserves in the county with something for everyone at all times of year from families, organised wildlife groups, expert birdwatches to enthusiastic beginners, school parties and walkers.
+Today, Fingringhoe Wick is one of the finest nature reserves in the county, offering something for everyone throughout the year, from families and school groups to organised wildlife groups, expert birdwatchers, enthusiastic beginners and walkers alike.

 Contact us